secwexen/security-playbooks/DISCLAIMER.md

 # Disclaimer

-The contents of this repository, including scripts, scenarios, and detection rules, are provided **for educational, research, and portfolio purposes only**.
+The contents of this repository, including scripts, scenarios, and detection rules, are provided **for educational, research purposes only**.

 ## Important Notes